 You also have the option of right clicking a folder or the Recycle Bin if you know you have deleted a file from a particular location.
 It's all very easy, and the results speak for themselves.

-Upgrading to Recuva Professional for US$19.95/£19.95/AU$24.95 adds the ability to work with virtual hard drives, access to premium support, and automatic software updates.
-These are nice additions, but the free version of Recuva will be plenty of most users.
+Upgrading to Recuva Professional adds the ability to work with virtual hard drives, access to premium support, and automatic software updates.
+These are nice additions, but the free version of Recuva will be plenty for most users.

 Intuitive data recovery software to get you out of sticky situations

 When it comes to ease of use, it's hard to beat Wise Data Recovery.
 Although this free data recover software doesn't have a wizard-led interface, there are no complicated configuration settings to worry about either.

 Tracking down recoverable data is a simple matter of selecting the drive you want to check and clicking 'Scan'.
 Alternatively, you can use keywords to search for recoverable files so you don’t have to wade through quite so many results.